fivexl/terraform-aws-sso-elevator/README.md

     # Your typical CTO - can approve all accounts and all permissions
     # as well as his/hers own requests to avoid lock out
     # Careful withi Resource * since it will cause revocation of all
-    # non-module-created user-level permission set assigments in all
+    # non-module-created user-level permission set assignments in all
     # accounts, add this one later when you are done with single account
     # testing
     {